noidexe/Enjin-Coin-Documentation/docs/minting-tokens.md

 Please note: You will need to wait for it to be confirmed and scraped from the blockchain first.

-Enter in the `ITEM NAME` to search for that item.
+Enter in the `NAME` to search for that token.
 Alternatively, you can make the request without the name parameter to return all items on your app.

 [Tokens](../examples/Tokens.gql)